 The Department may issue Initial, Standard, and Professional teaching certificates.
 In addition, the Department may issue Alternate Program, Postsecondary, Provisional, Career Education, State Substitute, Local Substitute, and Transitional teaching permits.
-Each applicant for any such teaching certificate or permit may be required to complete activities and submit documentation as outlined in the Nebraska Teacher Certification Manual.
+Each applicant for any such teaching certificate or permit may be required to complete activities and submit documentation as outlined in the Nebraska Teacher Certification Manual147.
 The case is similar for administrative endorsements.
-The Department may issue Standard or Professional Administrative certificates and a Provisional Administrative permit.
-Each applicant for any such Administrative certificate or permit may be required to complete activities and submit documentation as outlined in the Nebraska Teacher Certification Manual.
+The Department may issue Standard or Professional Administrative certificate or permit may be required to complete activities and submit documentation administrative certificates and a Provisional Administrative permit.
+Each applicant for any such Administrative certificate or permit may be required to complete activities and submit documentation as outlined in the Nebraska Teacher Certification Manual147.

 As is the case for many other states, Nebraska is facing a teacher shortage that is becoming more pronounced each year.
 An annual teacher vacancy survey is conducted to maintain an accurate understanding of teacher supply in Nebraska.
-The 2016-2017 Teacher Vacancy Survey was conducted in the fall of 2016 by the Nebraska Department of Education, and results of these annual reports are proposed to the US Department of Education as shortage areas for federal loan forgiveness.
+The 2016-2017 Teacher Vacancy Survey149 was conducted in the fall of 2016 by the Nebraska Department of Education, and results of these annual reports are proposed to the US Department of Education as shortage areas for federal loan forgiveness.

 Nationwide, a common approach to mitigating these teacher shortage concerns is the establishment of alternate paths to certification.
 In Nebraska, existing alternate paths fulfill the requirements outlined for standard teacher preparation programming.
-For example, through federal grant funding, the Nebraska Department of Education partnered with the University of Nebraska at Kearney (UNK) to implement the Transitional Certification Program (TCP).
+For example, through federal grant funding, the Nebraska Department of Education partnered with the University of Nebraska at Kearney (UNK) to implement the Transitional Certification Program150 (TCP).
 Through this program, mid-career professionals and recent college graduates with baccalaureate degrees who wish to become Nebraska teachers may qualify for the Nebraska Transitional Teaching Certificate.
 In addition to the TCP program at UNK, similar alternative routes to certification are available at most Nebraska institutions with approved educator preparation programs.
-Rule 21, Issuance of Certificates and Permits to Teach, Provide Special Services and Administer in Nebraska Schools, provides specific requirements for the transitional certificate, including:
+Rule 21151, Issuance of Certificates and Permits to Teach, Provide Special Services and Administer in Nebraska Schools, provides specific requirements for the transitional certificate, including: